Python-SIP/sip/doc/examples.rst

 this section we will describe the changes to the project that would be needed if a separate library was being wrapped.

-First of all in the project's :file:`pyproject.toml` file (downloadable from :download:`here <../examples/standalone/pyproject.toml>`) which we show in its entirety below.
+First of all is the project's :file:`pyproject.toml` file (downloadable from :download:`here <../examples/standalone/pyproject.toml>`) which we show in its entirety below.